Layout and styling¶

 self.head.add_css(Url('/link/to/my/own.css'))

-s look like is probably not the first thing on a
+The minutae of what Widgets look like is probably not the first thing on a

 programmer’s mind however.
 It is useful just to start programming using some

-s, and later customise this look to your
+look for the Widgets, and later customise this look to your

 liking.
 For this reason, a stylesheet is provided which includes

-styling for all the standard Reahl Widget
+styling for all the standard Reahl Widgets.
+You can include this style

-by adding it to the Head of your HTML5Page
+by adding it to the Head of your HTML5Page:

 self.head.add_css(Url('/styles/basic.css'))

-If you are using the HTML5Page
+If you are using the HTML5Page as a page, the same effect

-can be accomplished by merely passing style='basic'
+can be accomplished by merely passing style='basic' to its

 constructor (as can be seen in almost all of our code examples so